 This action makes the life of a driver much more convenient as they can visit their home at night and on weekends based on their timetable.
 So, all in all, the hub and spoke model saves the driver’s time.

-As we have mentioned earlier, in the hub and spoke system, drivers stay within 200 to 300 miles of their main hub(central location).
+As we have mentioned earlier, drivers stay within 200 to 300 miles of their main hub(central location).

 Consider there are two drivers, driver A and driver B. Driver A is the one that is currently located in the hub, and driver B is bringing freights from the port, for instance.
 Driver A and B both meet at a switching point within the 200-300 miles radius.
 They switch trailers, and driver A comes back to the hub.
 This workflow keeps the freight in continuous motion.

 Further, this efficient model also aids in reducing the transit time, enables drivers to act according to the rules of hours-of-service.
 And they are reducing lengths-of-haul, which resultantly helps in improving scheduling.
 It also helps in improving business performance by enhancing service levels and ensuring the prompt delivery of freight.

 Some other benefits that this model provides are:

 Makes shipment process easier

 In the hub and spoke model, since all shipments should be picked up from a centralized location called the hub, the task of assigning delivery duties and planning daily dispatched becomes convenient.
 Also, it is much easier to maintain and inspect the correct levels of stock from a centralized location during the loading and unloading of goods.

 Have you ever seen a delivery agent working?
 They spend quite a hectic day delivering multiple orders across diverse locations.
 And as we all know, delivering goods from one place to another is not easy, especially with traffic constraints and deadlines.